Work With Us

 Other Conditions:

-Prior to the receiving funding, grant recipients are required to enter into a grant agreement that supports the Foundation’s regulatory obligations and fiduciary duties.
+Prior to the receiving funding, grant recipients are required to enter into a grant agreement that supports the Foundation’s regulatory and fiduciary obligations.
 Applicants must keep accurate records of how the grant funds are expended and are often required to submit a grant progress report around one year following the start of the grant.

 PROPOSALS, WHETHER WRITTEN OR BY VIDEO PRESENTATION, BEGIN WITH A LOGIN TO OUR ONLINE GRANTS-PORTAL, WHICH CAN BE ACCESSED HERE.
+GRANT PROPOSALS CAN ONLY BE INITIATED WITH CODE OBTAINED FROM OUR EXECUTIVE DIRECTOR.

 Recent Investments